 Since the physical pickup of bagged yard waste around the community will not occur, we will allow drop-off of leaf and yard waste at our Water Reclamation Facility property on Indiana Avenue (see map).
 The following link provides driving directions: https://goo.gl/maps/U4qwuRje4ua56n3z5.
-The drop off area will be open dawn to dusk November 2nd through November 20th only.
+The drop off area will be open dawn to dusk during the entire month of November only.
 The area for disposal will be clearly marked.

 To access the site, turn right on Indiana Avenue off of North Harvard Road (behind our Water Reclamation Facility).
 Continue down Indiana Avenue just past where the pavement ends and our gated access is on the right.
 Proceed through the gated entrance to the marked drop off site.
 Signage will be posted.
-Residences within the Liberty Lake Sewer and Water District and City of Liberty Lake boundaries are eligible to dispose of yard waste at our site.
+Only residents within the Liberty Lake Sewer and Water District and City of Liberty Lake boundaries are eligible to dispose of yard waste at our site.
+No commercial use allowed.
 District staff will be monitoring the drop off site regularly, and may require your load to be inspected prior to unloading.

 You may bring your yard waste for drop off (bagged or unbagged), but please limit materials to leaves, yard/garden vegetation, pine needles and grass clippings.